Mochimochi07/Readme/FAQ/FAQS.md

 •Are there other programming languages?

->Well, there are tons of programming languages i currently learn i and i recently acquired old books about it like assembly,clipper,etc.
->you cant see it here by the way.
+>Well, there are tons of programming languages i currently learn i and i recently acquired old books about it like assembly,clipper,etc. you cant see it here by the way.
 Just data privacy.
-the ideas came from my curiosity while i do my thing through hardwork.
+the ideas in here came from my curiosity while i do my thing through hardwork.

 •How did you made your username?